-Your car insurance comes in handy for certain kinds of repairs and only if you have the right coverage.
+Your car insurance comes in handy for certain kinds of repairs.
+And only if you have the right coverage.
 But that’s where other products such as extended warranties or mechanical breakdown insurance (MBI) can come in handy.
-And it can be just the thing to save the day.
+And it can be the thing that saves the day.

 Does car insurance cover repairs?